Early menopause and lymphoma

 Treatments

-- Hormone Replacement Therapy (HRT), which can help to balance oestrogen and progesterone (female hormone) levels and reduce your symptoms.
-Occasionally, doctors also prescribe testosterone (the ‘male’ hormone) to help increase your sex drive, but there is less known about the long-term safety of this
+- Hormone therapy, the most common of which is Hormone Replacement Therapy (HRT).
+This can help to increase oestrogen and progesterone (female hormone) levels and ease symptoms of menopause.
+Occasionally, doctors also prescribe testosterone (the ‘male’ hormone) to help increase sex drive.
+However, this isn’t a standard approach as scientists are still looking into its long-term safety.

 Other factors can also increase the chances of early menopause.
-This includes:
+These include:

-- being closer to the age of a natural menopause
+- being closer to the average age of a natural menopause (51 years in the UK)

 - in some cases, family history of early menopause.

-If you are already going through the menopause when you begin treatment, your medical team should talk to you about options to help manage your symptoms and reduce long-term effects.
+If you are already going through the menopause when you begin treatment, talk to your medical team about options to help manage your symptoms and reduce long-term effects.

 If your treatment could cause early menopause, your doctors should talk to you about this before you start treatment.
 They should also offer you a referral to a fertility specialist and talk to you about fertility preservation options if this is important to you.

-Below, we give rough chances of early menopause from some types of chemotherapy and radiotherapy.
+Below, we give an idea of the chances of early menopause from some types of chemotherapy and radiotherapy.
 Please note that these are approximate and depend on several factors.
 Speak to your doctors for advice specific to your situation.

 Doctors are yet to find out about the effects of some of the newer, targeted treatments on the likelihood of early menopause.
-As a point of comparison, the risk in young women who do not have cancer is around 0.4%.
+As a point of comparison, the risk in young women who do not have cancer experiencing early menopause is around 2 in every 5 people (40%).

 Chemotherapy

-Many chemotherapy regimens used to treat lymphoma do not cause damage to ovarian cells and do not increase your risk of developing early menopause.
-However, some regimens can affect your fertility.
+Some chemotherapy regimens can affect your fertility, although many do not.
 The chances increase with the dose and number of cycles you have, as well as with age.

-ABVD is a chemotherapy regimen often given to treat Hodgkin lymphoma.
+ABVD is often given to treat Hodgkin lymphoma.
 The risk of early menopause from it is very low at around 2%, which is around 2 in 100 women.

-BEACOPP is a chemotherapy regimen given to treat Hodgkin lymphoma.
+BEACOPP is given to treat Hodgkin lymphoma.
 The risk of early menopause from it is around 50%, which is around half of women.
+However, this rises with age, so it is higher in women in aged 35 to 40.

 BEAM is a high-dose chemotherapy regimen.
 It is given as part of a stem cell transplant.
 The risk of early menopause is around 75%, which is around three quarters of women.